SlottySlots/Spaces/slottymedia-docs/docs/code/SlottyMedia.Tests/slottymedia.tests.servicetests.forumservicetests.md

 ### **DeleteForum_ShouldThrowForumIudException_WhenDatabaseIudActionExceptionIsThrown()**

+Tests that a ForumIudException is thrown when a DatabaseIudActionException is thrown.

 ```csharp
 public void DeleteForum_ShouldThrowForumIudException_WhenDatabaseIudActionExceptionIsThrown()
 ```

 ### **DeleteForum_ShouldThrowForumGeneralException_WhenGeneralDatabaseExceptionIsThrown()**

+Tests that a ForumGeneralException is thrown when a GeneralDatabaseException is thrown.

 ```csharp
 public void DeleteForum_ShouldThrowForumGeneralException_WhenGeneralDatabaseExceptionIsThrown()
 ```

 ### **GetForumByName_ShouldReturnForum_WhenForumExists()**

+Tests that a forum is returned when the forum exists.

 ```csharp
 public Task GetForumByName_ShouldReturnForum_WhenForumExists()